 Tip: Active yeast quantities should be halved.
 For example, 2% fresh yeast is the equivalent of 1% Active dried yeast.
 See my yeast conversion table for more.

 The most recognised way to tell when to end proofing is the poke test.
 This involves poking your finger into the dough and measuring how quickly it springs back when you remove your finger.
 The optimum time is around 3 seconds for it to spring back.
-Less than this and the dough is not done proofing yet.
+Less than this, and the dough is not done proofing yet.

 You can also become familiar with the height that the bread rises in your baking vessel (loaf pan/banneton).
 Once you repeat the same dough weights in your tin you’ll be able to tell how when the bread is risen just by looking at it.

-When retarding, even though there is very little gas produced, starch continues to be broken down into sugars and organic acids populate.
+When retarding, even though there is very little gas produced, starch continues to be broken down into sugars, and organic acids populate.
 The resulting bread is often sweeter and more flavourful than otherwise.

 This and the ability to prepare bread to bake the following day make proofing dough in the fridge a fantastic option for artisan and sourdough bread bakers.
 It’s also used for enriched doughs such as Brioche during the first rise as the cooler dough is easier to shape.
-If you are going to proof your dough in the fridge I suggest that you allow for some rising time at warmer temperatures.

-For large loaves it’s best to proof till ½ -¾ proofed before placing them in the fridge.
+For large loaves, it’s best to proof till ½ -¾ proofed before placing them in the fridge.

 For small rolls or baguettes retard right after shaping and proof them on the counter or a proofer until ready to bake.

 Loaves need time to rise to populate the gas in the dough.
 There are bread types, such as Campaillou, that mature during bulk fermentation and are then divided and baked right away -with no final rise.
 Flatbreads such as pitta bread or tortillas can be made without proofing but benefit from some time to rest before baking.